 Learning Journal: Observations are added to each child's learning journal, building a record of development, and learning over time.
-This includes written observations and photos (both spontaneous and planned).
+This includes written observations (both spontaneous and planned) and the Focus Observations.
 These records are ongoing and inform planning for the next steps in learning.